 ... from ERCOT to the new CSA CR is used to provide a response to the 814_18 Establish/Delete CSA CR Request enrolling the new CSA CR in the registration system.

-… from the MOU/EC TDSP to ERCOT is used to provide a response to the 814_18 Establish/Delete CSA CR Request.
+… from the MOU/EC TDSP to ERCOT is used to provide a response to the 814_18 Establish/Delete CSA CR Request, unless otherwise indicated in Retail Market Guide Section 8.1.

 ... from ERCOT to the current CSA CR is used to acknowledge the receipt of the 814_18 Establish/Delete CSA CR Request deleting the current CR from the registration system.